-Our equity-based incentive awards are designed to align our interests with those of our employees and consultants, including our named executive officers.
-In the fiscal year ending December 31, 2021, stock option awards were the only form of equity awards we granted to our named executive officers.
-Vesting of the stock option awards is tied to continuous service with us and serves as an additional retention measure.
-Our executives generally are awarded an initial new hire grant of option awards upon commencement of employment.
-Additional grants may occur periodically in order to specifically incentivize executives with respect to achieving certain corporate goals or to reward executives for exceptional performance.
+Our equity-based incentive awards are designed to align the Company's interests with those of our employees, non-employee directors and consultants, including our named executive officers.
+In the fiscal year ending December 31, 2022, stock option awards were the only form of equity awards we granted to our named executive officers.
+Vesting of the stock option awards is dependent on continuous service with us and serves as an additional retention measure.
+Our executives generally are awarded an initial new hire grant of option awards upon commencement of employment and additional grants are typically granted annually.

-All of our outstanding stock option awards to executives as of December 31, 2021 contain a double trigger acceleration feature.
-Pursuant to such double trigger acceleration feature, in the event of the holder's cessation of continuous service without cause, and not due to a death or disability, in connection with or within 12 months following consummation of a change in control (as defined in the 2015 Plan), the vesting and exercisability of the option will be accelerated in full.
+All of our outstanding stock option awards granted to executives provide for full acceleration in the event of the holder's cessation of continuous service without cause, and not due to a death or disability, in connection with or within 12 months following consummation of our change in control (as defined in the 2015 Plan).
+Such awards are also subject to accelerated vesting in the event of certain involuntary terminations not related to our change in control (as described below under "-Potential Payments Upon Termination or Change in Control").